-The maximum length to maturity for Bankers' Acceptances shall be 180 days from the date of settlement.
+The maximum length to maturity for Bankers' Acceptances shall be 180 days from the date of purchase.

 - L. State and/or Local Government Taxable and/or Tax-Exempt Debt - 1.
-Purchase Authorization taxable and tax-exempt debts.
+Purchase Authorization

 Invest in state and/or local government taxable and/or taxexempt debt, general obligation and/or revenue bonds, rated, at the time of purchased, at a minimum single "A" category by any two NRSROs, or rated at a minimum "VMIG2" by Moody's or better and "A-2" by Standard & Poor's or better for short-term debt or the equivalent by another NRSRO.